WisamAlhroub/JavaSript-Test/README.md

 # JavaSript-Test
- This is a basic test of javascript implementing a small demo of a student manager with listing and searching
+ This is a basic test of javascript. implementing a small demo of a student manager with listing and searching.
+ Done by: Wisam Alhroub